TBPLaS 2.0: a Tight-Binding Package for Large-scale Simulation: Revisions

 Since the sparse matrix $M$ has more non-zero elements than the vector $y$, moving the imaginary factor from \api{amxpy} to \api{axpy} can significantly boost the calculations.
 Suppose the length of vector $y$ is $N_o$ and each row of sparse matrix $M$ has $N_t$ non-zero elements, then the speed up of C++ implementation can be estimated from the amount of float number multiplications as

 For monolayer graphene $N_t=3$, leading to a speed up of 40\%.
-Another example is on the introduction of composite functions.
-In the evaluation of Hall conductivity \cite{Garcia2015} we need to act the Hamiltonian and current operator on the wave functions.
-In version 1.3 it is implemented as

-while in version 2.0 the sparse matrix-vector multiplication and \api{axpby} have been merged into a single call to \api{amxsy}.
-The action of current operator on the wave function has also been simplified to the call to \api{mv}.
-With the help of composite functions, the use of temporary arrays is avoided, reducing the memory access by 50\%.

 Owing to the optimization, the solvers of version 2.0 are much more efficient than that of version 1.3.
 According to our benchmarks, most of the capabilities of diagonalization and TBPM solvers are now \todo{several times faster}.
 The DC conductivity, Hall conductivity and Haydock recursive method for LDOS are even \todo{an order of magnitude faster} than the 1.3 version.
 Detailed discussions on the benchmarks can be found in Section \ref{benchmark_solver}.